"Build Bullets, Not Bowling Balls"

 This has to be one of my favourite quotes when it comes to training and comes from Coach Jim Radcliffe, who is the Head of Strength and Conditioning at Oregon University

 In my opinion a good training program will address all of these, build overall athleticism and work capacity but do it in a structured, sensible fashion.
 All too often people are concerned more with doing work for works sake instead of doing only what is necessary to achieve the goal.
-Now I’m all for doing work and pushing yourself in training but that work needs to be focussed on the areas that offer the most "bang for your buck" and not just add to fatigue and inevitably a decrease in performance.
+Now I’m all for working hard and pushing yourself in training but that work needs to be focussed on the areas that offer the most "bang for your buck" and not just add to fatigue and inevitably a decrease in performance.

 "Fatigue Masks Fitness"